SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 8.1.2 Bias in Prompts and Training Data

-The AI tutor's responses are shaped by the system prompts and pedagogical guidelines we designed, which necessarily reflect our assumptions about effective tutoring strategies.
+The AI tutor's responses are shaped by the system prompts and pedagogical guidelines we designed, which reflect our own personal assumptions about effective tutoring strategies as researchers.
 While these were grounded in educational research (Socratic method, progressive scaffolding), alternative prompt designs might yield different results.
 Additionally, the underlying LLM (Gemini 2.5 Pro) carries its own training biases that may influence response patterns in ways we cannot fully characterize or control.
 The system's effectiveness is contingent on our prompt engineering choices, which may not generalize optimally across all learning contexts or student populations.

 #### 8.1.3 Model Unpredictability